 In-Hospital vs. Out-of-Hospital

-If you're planning a hospital birth, there are many things there that will undermine your attempt to birth naturally, without drugs.
+If you're planning a hospital birth, there are many things there that will undermine your attempt to birth naturally.
 For example:

 You are more likely to accept drugs in a hospital because they are so readily available.
 They will certainly be offered to you, perhaps many times during your labor.
 At an intense moment in your labor you may yield to these offers, whereas if you were properly supported in a birthing center or at home you wouldn't feel the need for them or be exposed to this suggestive undermining of your natural birth desires.